DerGuru/The-Resonant/New Chapters/Part2/P2-09_Forbidden_Maps.md

 **Can you teach me to do it myself?**

 *With Elyra's help, yes.
-It's a form of harmonic dampening—making your pattern appear quieter than it is without actually reducing capability.*
+It's a form of harmonic dampeningï¿½making your pattern appear quieter than it is without actually reducing capability.*

 "Alright," Jason said, picking up the washer.
 "Thirty minutes.
 Stable frequency.
 I can do that."